Oshlack/superTranscript_paper_code/README.md

 - Scripts used in the chicken superTranscript analysis
 - R scripts for Gviz
 - human superTranscriptome, its annotation and the scripts used to create them
+- General script to make DEXSeq output from counts matrices